odhran-kainos/DataPlatformDeliveryHelper/01_discovery_requirements.md

 - Operational procedures and capabilities
 - Disaster recovery and backup requirements

-#### 3.4 Data Owners & Stewards
+### 3.4 Data Owners & Stewards
 **Role:** Data governance, quality, access control

 **Key Questions:**
 - Who owns each data source and what are the access requirements?
-- What data governance policies must be enforced?
+- What data governance policies must be enforced (e.g., data classification, usage policies)?
 - How is data quality currently monitored and maintained?
+What are the current data quality metrics?
-- What are the data retention and archival requirements?
+- What are the data retention and archival requirements for each data domain?
-- How should data lineage and audit trails be maintained?
+- How should data lineage and audit trails be maintained to meet compliance needs?
+- What is the process for requesting access to new data?
+- Are there any restrictions on data movement (e.g., cross-border data transfers)?
+- How are data quality issues currently reported and resolved?

 ### Stakeholder Mapping Template

+**JSON Template (for system integration):**
 ```json
 {
   "stakeholder_id": "unique_identifier",